metal-stack/gardener/docs/usage/shoot-operations/shoot_versions.md

 spec:
   kubernetes:
     versions:
-      - classification: supported # this field is set by the cloud profile reconciler
-        version: 1.30.6
+      - version: 1.30.6
         lifecycle:
-          - classification: preview # starts in preview because no start date is defined
+          - classification: preview # starts in preview because no start time is defined
           - classification: supported
-            startAt: "2024-12-01T00:00:00Z"
+            startTime: "2024-12-01T00:00:00Z"
           - classification: deprecated
-            startAt: "2025-03-01T00:00:00Z"
+            startTime: "2025-03-01T00:00:00Z"
           - classification: expired
-            startAt: "2025-04-01T00:00:00Z"
+            startTime: "2025-04-01T00:00:00Z"
+status:
+  kubernetes:
+    versions:
+      - version: 1.30.6
+        classificationState: supported
 ```

-The classification stages must occur in a specific order and the start date must reflect this order.
+The classification stages must occur in a specific order and the start time must reflect this order.
 Here is a list of the available classification stages in the order they can appear:

 - **unavailable:** An `unavailable` version is planned to become available in the future.
 It is not possible to reference this version in this stage and can be used by administrators to schedule a new version release.
 Usually there is no need to explicitly declare this stage in the classification lifecycle because it can be automatically derived when the current time is before the first specified lifecycle stage.